Reading time: 5 min.

 How can you tell if Minoxidil is working?

-Using Minoxidil is a bit of a waiting game, and there’s no real way to tell if it’s working until you start to see initial regrowth.
+Using Minoxidil is a bit of a waiting game, and there’s no real way to tell if it’s working until you start to see new hair growth.

 Derma rolling for hair growth may increase Minoxidil absorption rates, accelerating the rate of hair growth when you use these treatments in combination [4].